-They told their dad, who being a railroad man, wanted a precise answer.
-It was about 8’-4” in diameter, centered on a large, round depression, sloping toward the hole.
+They told their dad, who being a railroad man, wanted precision.
+The hole was about 8’-4” in diameter, centered on a large, round depression, sloping inward.
 He threw larger rocks in, but never heard them hit bottom.
 “Well, I’ll be damned,” said their father.

 You couldn’t keep a secret like this.
 Soon people were coming out and throwing rocks in, along with flaming torches made of newspapers dipped in kerosene.
 You couldn’t see the bottom.